jacobdensford/jacobdensford.com/fell/full-game.md

 3|Dead in 1d4 hours unless treated
 4|Dead in 1d4 days unless treated

-When an ability's die would be reduced below d4, you die.
+When an ability's die would be reduced below d4 from harm, you die.

 ## Healing and Rest